Skip to content ↓

 Reading is fundamental to everything we do, not just as part of our English curriculum.
 We are aware of the impact it has on the development of children in all subjects as well as the cultural capital it can add to their lives.

-Class books, which are shared at story times, are chosen and mapped across the year groups to give our children exposure to an even wider range where children can immerse themselves in the pleasure of books and being read too.
-Children are encouraged to read independently, in pairs or in groups outside of our planned and taught reading sessions, to encourage this love of reading.
+Class books, which are shared at story times, are chosen and mapped across the year groups to give our children exposure to a wide range of texts and authors.

 Each class has a book area or library to promote and celebrate reading at all times.
 Year groups have central library areas and a whole school curriculum zones are fantastic spaces where children can immerse themselves in non-fiction texts linked to their favourite curriculum areas.
 Books are borrowed from curriculum zones to use in classrooms to support lessons.